HydraSum: Disentangling Stylistic Features in Text Summarization using Multi-Decoder Models

 \section{Related Work}

-Previous work on controllable text summarization has focuses on single-feature control focused on length \citep{fan2018controllable, saito2020length, makino2019global}, entities or topics \citep{he2020ctrlsum}, or abstractiveness \citep{song2020controlling}.
-However, these methods are over-specialized for their target control feature, and cannot be easily generalized to incorporate additional feature control or control along multiple-dimensions.
-Recently, \cite{song2021new} proposed a new technique to generate multiple diverse and length-controlled summaries, followed by filtering to select the summary with the desired style or property.
-In this paper, we propose a model architecture that can automatically identify diverse styles within the training data, and disentangles them to generate a diverse set of summaries.
-Style controlled generation has also been studied for other generation tasks such as paraphrasing and story generation \citep{wang2017steering, shen2017style, huang2019hierarchically}.
+Prior work on style control in summarization focuses on features like length \citep{fan2018controllable, song2021new}, abstractiveness \citep{song2020controlling}, etc. It has also been studied for other generation tasks such as paraphrasing and story generation \citep{wang2017steering, shen2017style, huang2019hierarchically}.
+These methods are over-specialized for the target style and cannot be easily generalized to more features.
+Recently, GeDi \citep{krause-etal-2021-gedi-generative} proposed using small LMs as generative discriminators for specific attributes (e.g. toxicity) to guide the generation of larger models.
+Similar class-conditional language models approaches (CC-LMs) have been previously proposed \citep{keskar2019ctrl, ficler2017controlling} to fine-tune models on specific attributes.
+Contrary to these, \modelname~models can disentangle styles within the task-specific datasets without explicit style annotations, as well as cover the generation space between two `extreme' styles.

-Diverse generation has more widely been studied for other text generation tasks, aiming to increase either content diversity by introducing lexical constraints during beam decoding \citep{vijayakumar2018diverse, kumar2019submodular}, syntactic diversity \citep{goyal2020neural}, or through uninterpretable latent codes \citep{park2019paraphrase, shao2019long}.
-In this work, we study a more controlled version of diversity enforcement that aims to introduce diversity along specific target style features.
+Diverse generation has more widely been studied for other generation tasks, including decoding modifications \citep{vijayakumar2018diverse, kumar2019submodular}, enforcing syntactic diversity \citep{goyal2020neural}, or through uninterpretable latent codes \citep{park2019paraphrase, shao2019long}.
+In this work, we study diversity in style that naturally emerges under standard training and decoding.